5 Surprising Health Benefits Of Vinegar & How To Consume It For Maximum Benefits

 One of the more impressive health benefits of vinegar may be its potential for preventing heart disease and improving heart health.
 Heart disease remains the leading cause of death in both men and women in the United States, so it's worth exploring every option when it comes to prevention and treatment.

 High triglycerides can increase risk of heart disease, heart attack, and stroke.
 Vinegar, however, has been shown to lower triglyceride levels.
-Beyond that, research indicates that vinegar may help prevent high blood pressure.
+Beyond that, animal studies indicate that vinegar may help prevent high blood pressure.